Tufin/oasdiff/README.md

 ## Notes
 1. oasdiff expects [OpenAPI References](https://swagger.io/docs/specification/using-ref/) to be resolved.
-You can resolve refs using [this function](https://pkg.go.dev/github.com/getkin/kin-openapi/openapi3#SwaggerLoader.ResolveRefsIn) from the openapi3 package.
+You can resolve refs using [this function](https://pkg.go.dev/github.com/getkin/kin-openapi/openapi3#SwaggerLoader.ResolveRefsIn).

 2. oasdiff ignores changes to [Examples](https://swagger.io/specification/#example-object) and [Extensions](https://swagger.io/specification/#specification-extensions) by default.
-You can change this behavior through [configuration](diff/config.go).
+You can change this behavior by [configuration](diff/config.go).

 3. Work in progress
 While most aspects of OpenAPI Spec are already supported by this diff tool, some are still missing, notably: Examples, ExternalDocs, Links, Variables and a couple more.